A Pharisaical Phenomenon

 My larger point was that it’s not about the wealth of a man, it’s about his heart.
 In the ugly video below (which I first came across at PirateChristian.com), we see two seemingly reasonable and wealthy Christian men making comments that reveal how lost and clouded their hearts have become:

 The problem I have with this clip is not that these guys have too much wealth, or that it’s morally wrong to own a private jet.
-My problem is with what their words reveal about the condition of their hearts.
-There are a ton of moral and theological problems here, but I’ll just mention two big things that jumped out at me:
+The problem is what their words reveal about the condition of their hearts.
+There are a number of moral and theological problems here, but I’ll just mention two big things that jumped out at me:

 - The idea that the important work of God cannot be done without a private jet.
-Mr. Copland said flat-out that he would need to stop 90% of what he’s doing today if he were forced to fly commercial airlines “because you can’t get there from here”.
+Mr. Copland said he would need to stop 90% of what he’s doing today if he were forced to fly commercial airlines “because you can’t get there from here.”
 The ugliness of this statement is staggering.
 Is he suggesting that Christians can’t talk to God while on commercial flights?
 Or is it something more sinister?
 Is he suggesting that he has some sort of exclusive connection with God, above and beyond normal Christians, which requires so much mental focus and physical space to move it just won’t work unless he’s on a private jet?
 Is he suggesting that a preacher without a private jet is incapable of fully answering God’s call on his life?
+Surely he recognizes that Jesus traveled among the “unwashed masses” as a servant.

 I did not, however, send them any money.